-Howe's men began to move once more on September 8.
-They marched due north through Newark to Kennett Square in Pennsylvania.
+Howe's men began to move once more on September 8th, but not toward Newport as Washington expected.
+Instead, they marched due north through Newark to Kennett Square in Pennsylvania.
 Washington, having been outflanked, was forced to change his position, so he hurried to Chadds Ford along the Brandywine Creek to block Howe's route to Philadelphia.

-The Battles of Brandywine and the Clouds
+The Battles of Brandywine and The Clouds

-At sunrise on the morning of September 11, 1777, only three miles separated the two rival armies in Pennsylvania.
+At sunrise on the morning of September 11th, 1777, only three miles separated the two rival armies in Pennsylvania.

 The forces were numerically matched: Howe commanding 15,000 men and Washington 14,000.

 The first British force to make contact with the Americans that morning was Knyphausen's division, which took the main road leading directly to the bulk of Washington's army.
 Maxwell's light infantry met them near Kennett Meeting House, but were driven back to Chadds Ford by the British advance forces.
 It was during this engagement that the Americans used the uncivilized tactic of faking surrender and then firing upon the enemy when they got within close range.
+Nevertheless, by 11am Knyphausen managed to deploy his artillery on the heights west of the creek and proceeded to engage the Americans in an artillery duel.

-For the first time since White Plains, almost a year earlier, Washington's entire army was battling head to head with the British.
-What Washington didn't realize was that he was only seeing half of Howe's army, for only six miles upstream, on today's Route 842 just outside of West Chester, Cornwallis' men were about to turn south on Birmingham Road toward Chadds Ford.
+For the first time since White Plains almost a year earlier, Washington's entire army was battling head to head with the British, but what Washington didn't realize was that so far he was only seeing half of Howe's army.
+Only six miles upstream, on today's Route 842 just outside of West Chester, Cornwallis' men were about to turn south on Birmingham Road toward Chadds Ford.
+With artillery fire echoing in the distance, the bulk of Cornwallis' division stopped to rest at Osborne's Hill, while some Hessian Jägers and Royal Highlanders were sent ahead to scout the area around the Birmingham Meeting House.